fatzergling/challengepy/README.md

 - /api/unfavorite: Allows a user to unfavorite a specific club.
 It returns the amount of times the club has been favorited after the removal
 - /api/save: Allows a user to save the club information in case the server shuts down
 - /api/load: Allows a user to load the club information
 - /login: Login into your user with a password.
+Once you log in, you will be redirected to /api.
+Failure to log in will leave you stuck at the login screen.
 - /logout: Logout of the system.
+You will be redirected to the login screen
 - /register: Register a new user into the system.

 For trial user jen, she is part of Arun Fan Club and her password is password.
+I also added another user called zach, with password zach1.

 I added an unfavorite system as well as a secure login system to the API.